 The five WLTP-Brake cycles shall run consecutively without any interruption.
 If the test is interrupted during the bedding section, the testing facility shall follow the instructions defined in paragraph 9.3.2;

 Run each repetition of the WLTP-Brake cycle without the application of soaking sections between the individual trips of the WLTP-Brake cycle.
-Soaking sections shall apply only between the five repetitions of the WLTP-Brake cycle (i.e. between Trip #10 of a given WLTP-Brake cycle and Trip #1 of the following WLTP-Brake cycle);
+Soaking sections shall apply only between the five repetitions of the WLTP-Brake cycle (i.e. between the end of brake event #303 of Trip #10 of a given WLTP-Brake cycle and the start of brake event #1 of Trip #1 of the following WLTP-Brake cycle);

-Commence the first WLTP-Brake cycle of the bedding section at a brake temperature of (20 ± 5) °C. Commence the subsequent four repetitions of the WLTP-Brake cycle at a brake temperature of 40 °C. The temperature provisions described in paragraph 9.2.2 apply to the bedding procedure of front brakes;
+Commence the first WLTP-Brake cycle of the bedding section at a brake temperature of (23 ± 2) °C. Commence the subsequent four repetitions of the WLTP-Brake cycle at a brake temperature fulfilling the provisions described in paragraph 9.2.2 apply to the bedding procedure of front brakes;

 Perform the bedding section on the same dynamometer as for the emissions measurement section.
 Do not disassemble the brake parts between the two sections of the test to avoid modifying the contact points.
 If the brake parts are disassembled after the beginning of the bedding procedure, they are no longer suitable for completing bedding and emissions measurements.
 In that case, the testing facility shall replace with new brake parts and repeat the bedding procedure from the beginning.